Adrimr7/LeetCode/README.md

 # LeetCode
-All the coding of leetcode and other similar webs.
+All the coding of leetcode and other similar webs that I plan to do on my free time.